watson-developer-cloud/discovery-components/packages/discovery-react-components/src/components/DocumentPreview/components/PdfViewerHighlight/utils/README.md

 However, calculation of the mapping is not straightforward.
 Cells can be over-wrapped, order of smaller cells may not same to the text in a larger cells. `getTextBoxMappings` and it helpers `TextNormalizer`, `TextProvider`, `CellProvider` are used to calculate a good mapping even with the situation.

+#### How to build mappings

+`CellProvider` denotes fine-grained text layout.
+It provides small text layout cells with the text. `MappingTargetBoxProvider` wraps `CellProvider` mainly for normalizing text.
+Normalization is important because the text in original PDF can be refined in field text.
+For example, two consequence spaces are normalized to one, and quotation marks can be normalized.

+`TextProvider` provides text from course-grained text layout cells.
+User can consume spans on the text (i.e. mark the text span used) and the class manages text which is yet to be consumed.
+The class can find `match` to a given text in the remaining text and returns score of match. `MappingSourceTextProvider` wraps `TextProvider` for text normalization.

+With these classes, `getTextBoxMappings` builds mappings as follow:

+1. Load text from `CellProvider`.
+It may spans on multiple text layout cells
+2. Find match in `TextProvider`, and then consume the matched text
+3. For each text layout cells in the matched text,
+   1. associate the text layout cell and a span on the matched text
+   2. mark the text layout cell consumed

 ### Text layout cell to boundary box

 Now, we have small cells for highlighting.